hyosung11/Launch-School/Courses/journal.md

 14:40 It's been a slow study day.
 These OOP problems are challenging me in a different way.
 I need to get the kids soon.

+18:41 After dinner and I don't really understand "Scbool" and want to go over it with Laurent tomorrow.
+Going to the MBP on the couch now and to do the next set of problems on Function Context.